 - i.
 Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions. - ii.
-Stay calm and do not show that you are shocked or upset. - iii.
+Stay calm and do not show that you are shocked or upset.

+- iii.
 Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner. - iv.
 Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret.

-- v.
-Write up your conversation as soon as possible in the child's own words and record it on CPOMS.
-Stick to the facts, and do not put your own judgement on it.
-Please also speak to a DSL to alert them to the disclosure. - vi.
-Sign and date the write-up and pass it on to the DSL/DDSL.
+Do not promise to keep it a secret. - v.
+Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it. - vi.
+Sign and date the write-up and pass it on to the DSL/DDSL Team in person or via the safeguarding@farnborough.ac.uk email.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL/DDSL as soon as possible that you have done so.
 Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process.